massoncheg/forgejo-docs/docs/admin/gitea-migration.md

 Here are some common problems and how to solve them.
 Contributions are welcome.

-## missing favicon or logo
+## Missing favicon or logo

-The `public/assets/img/` stuff needs to live under custom/ now, it will have no effect otherwise.
+Files from `public/assets/img/` must live in `custom/` now; otherwise, they will have no effect.

 See [here](https://forgejo.org/docs/next/contributor/customization/#changing-the-logo)
 for details of where these things should live.